 NOTE - Our web site has no connection with the commerical web site - americanallianceofparalegals.com.
 This commerical web site is endorsing paralegal programs.
 The American Alliance does not endorse paralegal programs.

 Be a member of the association that leads the way instead of follows; be a part of the future with the American Alliance.

 IN THE NEWS!

 In January 2013, the American Alliance celebrated its tenth anniversary.
 From the early days of its inception, when a group of paralegals met in Phoenix, Arizona, to form the American Alliance, the focus was on education.
-The original Board felt that experienced paralegals needed a way to differential themselves from persons who merely performed clerical duties in a law office or corporate setting, and thus the American Alliance of Certifiied Paralegal (AACP) program was formed.
-Although a paralegal exam is not required, the Certification Commission follows strict protocols before approving an AACP, and 18 hours of continuing legal education each 3 years is required of anyone choosing to renew his/her certification.
+The original Board felt that experienced paralegals needed a way to differential themselves from persons who merely performed clerical duties in a law office or corporate setting, and thus the American Alliance of Certified Paralegal (AACP) program was formed.
+Although a paralegal exam is not required, the Certification Commission follows strict protocols before approving an AACP, and 18 hours continuing legal education each 3 years is required of anyone choosing to renew his/her certification.

 ARTICLES WORTH READING:

 For technical quesitons or items related to the content found on this site please email firstname.lastname@example.org

 Copyright © 2009 The American Alliance of Paralegals, Inc. All rights reserved.